-A few years ago, we added St. Nicholas Day to our repertoire, and I wrote this post explaining why.
-I thought it’d be a great time to pull back to the top of the blog, especially for new readers.
+A few years ago, we added St. Nicholas Day to our repertoire.
 What?
 That’s crazy-talk, adding one more thing to do during the busiest time of the year.
 I know—but hear me out.

-We decided to add this simple observance for a few reasons:
+We added this simple observance for a few reasons:

 1. As a family, we want to be more mindful of the worldwide Church and its holidays.

-2. We wanted to keep a bit of separation between the Man in Red and the birth of Christ.
-More on that in a bit.
+2. We want separation between the Man in Red and the birth of Christ.
+More on this in a bit.

-3. Saint Nicholas was technically from modern-day Turkey, and since our family’s personal history involves Turkey, we thought it’d be fun to observe that significant part of our life.
+3. Saint Nicholas was from modern-day Turkey, and since our family’s personal history involves Turkey, it’s a fun way to observe that significant part of our life.

-4. He was actually a great guy, and we’re all about honoring great people in history.
+4. He was a great guy—a saint, actually—and we’re all about honoring great people in history.

-St. Nicholas Day is December 6—tomorrow—so if you want to celebrate it, it’s not too late.
-It’s easy to keep this super simple!
-We definitely do.
+St. Nicholas Day is December 6, and it’s easy to keep it super simple.
 Here’s a brief history of Nicholas, and how you can add St. Nick’s Day to your repertoire without it being One More Thing.